The 8 most momentous opening-day Premier League matches

 This seemed like an early relegation six-pointer at the King Power Stadium, with both teams having narrowly avoided the drop in 2014/15.
 As it turned out, only one of them would spend the year fighting to stay out of the bottom three.

-Leicester came flying out the traps, with Jamie Vardy and Riyad Mahrez heading home Marc Albrighton crosses before Mahrez made it 3-0 from the penalty spot with just 25 minutes gone.

-Sunderland responded well in the second half and narrowed the deficit through Jermain Defoe, but Leicester regained their three-goal margin through Albrighton soon after.
-Steven Fletcher responded five minutes later, but Leicester held out to pick up their first win under new manager Claudio Ranieri.
+Leicester came flying out the traps: Jamie Vardy and Riyad Mahrez headed home Marc Albrighton crosses, before Mahrez made it 3-0 from the penalty spot with just 25 minutes gone.
+Sunderland responded well after the break, but Leicester held on to pick up their first win under Claudio Ranieri.
+The Foxes went on to make history by winning the title in remarkable fashion.

-The Foxes ended the opening weekend in second place, which was supposed to be as good as it got; instead, Ranieri's men went on to make history by winning the Premier League title in remarkable fashion, with this victory proving the springboard for a truly extraordinary season.

 Get the best features, fun and footballing frolics straight to your inbox every week.